Decoding Social Communication Disorder vs. Autism: Key Differences Unveiled

 Family involvement is vital in the treatment process for individuals with SCD.
 Involving family members allows for better practice and reinforcement of skills outside therapy sessions.
 When families participate in therapy, they learn how to support the individual’s communication goals, ensuring consistent practice across various contexts.
 This collaboration can include strategies for everyday interactions and social situations, making the therapeutic process more effective.

 Family members can also help facilitate real-life practice of the skills learned in therapy by engaging in structured activities and conversations.
-As highlighted by Achieve Better ABA, strong family engagement contributes significantly to the success of the intervention.
+Strong family engagement contributes significantly to the success of the intervention.

 Therapy Approaches and Outcomes